kmdouglass/bstore/README.md

 ## Troubleshooting

-### Anaconda cannot find update-to-date version in win-64 channels
+### Anaconda cannot find up-to-date version in win-64 channels

 The Anaconda package manager can sometimes have difficulties when finding the most up-to-date version of B-Store for Windows x64 (the same problem has not been observed on Linux x64 systems).
 This will be apparent when, using the directions listed above, `conda` will ask you to verify the version of the packages to install.
-If the `conda` indicates that it wants to install a version of B-Store that is less than the most up-to-date version listed at the top of this README file, then try downgrading conda.
-Version 4.2.x has been known to fix this problem.
+If during the install `conda` indicates that it wants to install a version of B-Store that is less than the most up-to-date version listed at the top of this README file, then try downgrading conda.
+Version 4.2.x has been known to fix this problem, whereas versions 4.3.7 and 4.3.8 have been found to cause the problem.

 In the root conda environment, enter the command: